 A bright future for Cardano?

-Cardano's future looks pretty bright.
-Updates have boosted the capabilities of the network, and developers are embracing it.
+Cardano’s future looks pretty bright.
+Updates have boosted the network’s capabilities, and developers are embracing them.
 Indeed, there is new interest in developing the Cardano network.

 There is also a noticeable increase in DeFi-related developments on Cardano.
 Ardadex became the first DEX and NFT marketplace on Cardano, and COTI is issuing a new stablecoin on the network.
-A new lending protocol, ADALend, will also become an essential part of the ecosystem.
+A new lending protocol, ADALend, will also become essential to the ecosystem.